 Lenovo Legion Y520 is a great buy under $1000 provided the best specifications and would be ideal for music producers who produce in their studios.

 However, the machine is fit to do the task it is intended to do – produce music.
-It includes great connectivity with special features such as Nahimic 2 Surround Sound Audio Enhancer, True Color SRGB, Cooler Boost 4 and VR Ready.
+It includes great connectivity with special features such as advanced speaker technology, True Color SRGB, Cooler Boost 4 and VR Ready.

 This performance focused machine in a package might cost you a little over $1600 which is on the more premium side.
 However, the device would handle most of the production tasks thrown at it with ease.